 Think about that.

-James Carwell famously said that running for president is like sex, you never want to do it just once.
+James Carville famously said that running for president is like sex.

 And he's obviously under that, you know.

-If you listen to him talk when he gets really emotional and it sounds truly authentic.
+If you listen to him talk, when he gets really emotional and it sounds truly authentic, and look, I assume the moment happened.

-But the most important reason is I'm sorry.
+But the most important reason is, I'm sorry.

-I I gotta run.
+I got to run.

 Darned if I know.

-They're going for Bernie and they don't want that.
+They're going for Bernie, and they don't want that.

 Yeah, that's right.

-All right, Carl Rove, the architect, thank you.
+All right, Carl Rove, the architect.

-800 nine-four won Sean, you want to be a part of the program.
+800-941 Sean, you want to be a part of the program.

-Harvick wins NASCAR's return to action at Darlington.
+Harvey wins NASCAR's return to action at Darlington.

 Fans eager to see the rollout, the next steps.